hophuchoang/Linux/README.md

 Welcome to the **Linux Programming Course**!
 This course is designed for learners who want to gain practical skills in Linux systems, focusing on low-level programming concepts such as processes, threads, IPC, and socket communication.

-## 📚 Course Structure
+## Course Structure

 The course is divided into the following modules:

 ### 1. General_Knowledge
 > **Overview of Linux Operating System**
-Learn the fundamentals of Linux, including system architecture, user/kernel space, basic commands, and software development tools.
-Understand how Linux differs from other operating systems and why it's widely used in embedded systems and servers.
+Learn the fundamentals of Linux, including system architecture, basic commands, and software development tools.

 ### 2. File_System
 > **Understanding Linux File System Hierarchy and Operations**